 Govind Swarup was responsible for the construction of the Ooty Radio Telescope (ORT) of unique design, which has provided very large gathering power at relatively low cost.
 His proposal for a giant metre-wavelength radio telescope of collecting area 50,000 square metres was funded for implementation.
-He has been responsible for competence in India for the design and fabrication of antennas of all types.
+He was responsible for competence in India for the design and fabrication of antennas of all types.

-His principal research contributions have covered, amongst other topics: discovery of type U solar radio bursts, gyromagnetic model of solar radiation; lunar occultation of weak extragalactic radio sources using ORT; angular size–flux density relation for these, along with angular size counts, to provide independent evidence against the Steady State model; and the characteristics of jets, cores and hot spots of quasars.
+His principal research contributions covered, amongst other topics: discovery of type U solar radio bursts, gyromagnetic model of solar radiation; lunar occultation of weak extragalactic radio sources using ORT; angular size–flux density relation for these, along with angular size counts, to provide independent evidence against the Steady State model; and the characteristics of jets, cores and hot spots of quasars.

 Distinguished Fellow, Tata Institute of Fundamental Research (Pune), Tata Institute of Fundamental Research